eastgenomics/eggd_GATKgCNV_call/README.md

 **Optional**
 * `-iprior_prob` (`file`): prior probabilities for the copy number of the chromosomes, default bundled with app in [resources](https://github.com/eastgenomics/eggd_GATKgCNV_call/blob/main/resources/home/dnanexus/prior_prob.tsv)
+* `-ipost_process_proc_per_sample` (`int`): number of CPU cores to allow per sample for PostProcessGermlineCNVCalls step.
+For larger captures it appears more efficient to allow more CPU cores per sample and process fewer in parallel (i.e setting this input to 2-4)
 * `-iscatter_by_chromosome` (`bool`): controls if to split CNV calling across sub jobs by chromosome (i.e for larger captures)
 * `-imax_sub_job_instance` (`str`): instance size to use for sub jobs where interval count >15,000 (default: `mem1_ssd1_v2_x36`)
 * `-imid_sub_job_instance` (`str`): instance size to use for sub jobs where interval count <15,000 and >10,000 (default: `mem1_ssd1_v2_x16`)